Wolkabout/WolkConnect-Python/examples/full_feature_set/README.md

 ```python
 wolk_device.publish_actuator_status("SW")
 ```
-This will call the `ActuatorStatusProvider` to read the actuator status, and publish actuator status.
+This will call the `actuator_status_provider` to read the actuator status, and publish actuator status.

 ### Publishing configuration
 ```python
 wolk_device.publish_configuration()
 ```
-This will call the `ConfigurationProvider` to read the current configuration and publish it to the platform
+This will call the `configuration_provider` to read the current configuration and publish it to the platform

 ### Disconnecting from the platform